 - 1/2 teaspoon salt

-Heat remaining 2 tablespoons of olive oilk in a large saute pan.
+- Heat remaining 2 tablespoons of olive oil in a large saute pan.
 Add garlic and saute for 2 minutes.
-Add suasage and cook until browned and no longer pink.
+Add sausage and cook until browned and no longer pink.

-Add pepper, onion, and chopped mushroom stems.
-Continue to cook until vegetables soften, about 3 to 5 minutes.
+- Add pepper, onion, and chopped mushroom stems.
+Continue to cook until vegetables soften, about 3-5 minutes.

-Fill mushroom caps with stuffing using a small scoop or large spoon.
-Bake in middle of oven for 15 minutes, or until heated through.
+- Fill mushroom caps with stuffing using a small scoop of large spoon.
+Bake in the middle of the oven for 15 minutes, or until heated through.
 Serve warm.